Freezer Door Martini with Lemon Bitters

 - Pour 10 ounces (296 milliliters) of gin out of the bottle.
 Reserve it in a resealable bottle or jar for another time.

 - Add the vermouth, water, and bitters to the bottle of gin.
-Cap the bottle, give it a few shakes, and freeze the martinis for at least 4 hours or overnight.
+Cap the bottle, give it a few gentle shakes, and freeze the martinis for at least 4 hours or overnight.

-- Pour about 3 ounces (90 milliliters) of the chilled cocktail into a martini glass.
+- Pour about 3 ounces (90 milliliters) of the chilled cocktail into a chilled martini glass.
 Garnish with a lemon twist or olives.
 Enjoy!

 Hi Sara, if I wanted to added olive juice to make it on the dirty side, how much would you suggest portion wise?